 This is the fifth paper in a series examining aspects of voting in Iowa.
 In this paper I examine Iowa’s turnout in presidential and midterm elections since 1982 with a focus on sex, age group, and party.
 Results show that the percentage of registered voters who are women is quite similar among four of the five age groups at just above 50%.
 The percentage jumps to over 55% for the oldest age group.
 There are clear differences between the parties for each age group.
 Democrats generally had the highest percentage of women, Republicans the lowest, and No Party registrants between the two.
 The differences were greatest in the two youngest age groups and were more compressed in the next two.
 In the oldest group the percentage was nearly the same for Republicans and No Party registrants, while Democrats were still the highest.
 In terms of turnout, a general pattern of women having a higher turnout percentage in presidential elections and men a higher percentage in midterm elections was fairly common across parties and age groups.
 The turnout percentages for both men and women increased for each age group except the oldest.
 Republican men and women tended to have the highest turnout percentages regardless of age group, but were closely followed by men and women Democrats.
 Consistent with prior papers in the series, the turnout percentages for men and women No Party voters were clearly below that of voters of either major party.

 This is the sixth paper in a series examining aspects of voting in Iowa.
-In this paper I examine Iowa’s absentee voting in presidential and midterm elections since 2000.
+In this paper I examine Iowa’s absentee voting in presidential and midterm elections since 1988.
 The results show a trend for increased absentee voting in Iowa.
-The trend exists for both midterm and presidential elections, though the average percentage of absentee voting in midterm elections is below the average for presidential elections.
-In looking at various subgroups based on party, gender, and age group we see that Democrats are more likely to vote absentee than Republicans and women more so than men.
-Although there are some variations among the subgroups these general trends are fairly robust.
-The results for age groups, however, are mixed.
-The emphasis placed on young voters by Democrats resulted in the 18-24 age group having the second highest percentage of absentee voting in five of the eight elections.
-Nevertheless, because the turnout percentage of the 18-24 group is generally low, the proportion of this group among all absentee voters is still low.
+The trend exists for both midterm and presidential elections, though the average percentage of absentee voting in midterm elections was below the average for presidential elections.
+In looking at various subgroups based on party, sex, and age group we see that Democrats were more likely to vote absentee than Republicans and women more so than men.
+Although there were some variations among the subgroups these general trends are fairly robust.
+The results for age groups were mixed in that the emphasis on both young voters (the 18-24 group) and older voters (the 65 & Over group) resulted in these two groups having the highest average percentages of absentee voting during the period.
+Nevertheless, because the turnout percentage of the 18-24 group was generally low, the proportion of this group among all absentee voters was still low.
 The results also showed the effect of GOTV efforts on the part of the parties and campaigns.
-The greater emphasis on absentee voting in presidential years is evident in the greater percentage of such votes compared to midterm elections.
-The emphasis on both young voters (the 18-24 group) and older voters (the 65 & Over group) also appears in the results given that these two groups generally have the highest percentage of absentee voting.
+The greater emphasis on absentee voting in presidential years was evident in the greater percentage of such votes compared to midterm elections.

 This is the eighth paper in a series examining aspects of voting in Iowa.
 In prior papers I examined various aspects of Iowa’s political party registration, turnout statistics, and voter distribution in midterm and presidential elections since 1982 in various combinations of party, sex, and age group.
-In this paper I take a closer look at the distribution of No Party votes in the 18 general elections from 1982 through 2016 and attempt to estimate their distribution between the candidates for particular contests.
-More specifically, I will examine the results of the nine presidential (1984, 1988, 1992, 1996, 2000, 2004, 2008, 2012, and 2016) and nine gubernatorial (1982, 1986, 1990, 1994, 1998, 2002, 2006, 2010, and 2014) elections.
-After examining the data for those 18 contests I will turn to the 12 elections for United States Senator that occurred in Iowa during the period.
+In this paper I take a closer look at the distribution of No Party votes in the 21 general elections from 1982 through 2022 and attempt to estimate their distribution between the candidates for particular contests.
+More specifically, I will examine the results of the 10 presidential (1984, 1988, 1992, 1996, 2000, 2004, 2008, 2012, and 2016) and 11 gubernatorial (1982, 1986, 1990, 1994, 1998, 2002, 2006, 2010, 2014, 2018, 2022) elections.
+After examining the data for those 21 contests I will turn to the 14 elections for United States Senator that occurred in Iowa during the period.
 The results show that the estimated distribution of No Party votes is more evenly divided in presidential elections, which is also when turnout for No Party voters is much higher.
-Of the 18 presidential and gubernatorial elections, two of the gubernatorial elections, 1998 and 2002, produced the largest estimated distributions for Democrats.
-Similarly, five of the six elections in which the Republican candidate received the majority of the estimated No Party vote were gubernatorial elections.
-In six of the gubernatorial elections and four of those for president the party of the candidate who won actually turned out fewer votes, but the distribution of No Party votes overcame the difference.
+Of the 21 presidential and gubernatorial elections, two of the gubernatorial elections, 1998 and 2002, produced the largest estimated distributions for Democrats.
+Similarly, six of the eight elections in which the Republican candidate received the majority of the estimated No Party vote were gubernatorial elections.
+In six of the gubernatorial elections and four of those for president the party of the candidate who won actually turned out fewer party votes, but the distribution of No Party votes overcame the difference.
 Of the elections for US Senate seats, a combination of incumbency and weak opposition candidates seemed to be important factors for the No Party vote distribution.

-Paper 9: An Examination of Iowa Voter Turnout in Primary Elections Since 2000 (updated to include 2016 data)
+Paper 9: An Examination of Iowa Voter Turnout in Primary Elections Since 2000 (May 2023 update)

-Paper 10: An Examination of Iowa Absentee Ballots Requested and Returned Since 2010 (updated to include 2016 data)
+Paper 10: An Examination of Iowa Absentee Ballots Requested/Sent and Returned Since 2010 (May 2021 update)

 This is the tenth paper in a series examining aspects of voting in Iowa.
-In this paper I examine the timing of absentee ballot requests and returns in general and by party.
-Although the statewide data are available for only four elections, the data confirm the greater effort placed on early voting in presidential elections.
-Nevertheless, absentee voting is increasing in midterm elections.
+In this paper I examine the timing of absentee requests or sent ballots and returns in general and by party.
+Although the statewide data are available for only seven elections, the data confirm the greater effort placed on early voting in presidential elections.
+Nevertheless, absentee voting has increased in midterm elections as well.
 When examining the early vote effort by party we see that Democrats do better at the early voting game, but Republicans are catching up.
-The fewest absentee ballot requests come from No Party voters, particularly in midterm elections, which is no surprise given their significant turnout drop in midterms.
-The results also show a persistent gap between the number of requested absentee ballots and the number returned.
+The fewest absentee requests or sent ballots come from No Party voters, particularly in midterm elections, which is no surprise given their significant turnout drop in midterms.
+The results also show a persistent gap between the number of requested or sent absentee ballots and the number returned.
 The size of this gap varies by party with Republicans having the highest return rate followed by Democrats and then No Party voters.

-Paper 11: An Examination of Absentee and Early Voting in Johnson County (May 2017 release)
+Paper 11: An Examination of Absentee Voting in Johnson County (May 2023 update)